MintyLuve/CyHelp-Chatbot/README.md

-# CyHelp Starter Code
+# Breach Bot Starter Code

 This is the Starter Code for CyHelp!

 ### Project Requirements
 Your project should:
-- Create print statements using string concatenation.
-- Use input() and escape keys to format text for readability.
+- Your project should:
-- Use variables to store user input.
+- Vary responses based on user input.
-- Use typecast to print integers and strings together.
+- Use a conditional to identify the details of a data breach and the - organization's response.
+- Use a while loop to repeat breach research.
-- Use conditional statements to display responses based on user input.
+- Use a conditional to display three reflections: your reaction, its connection to the CIA Triad, and your advice.
-- Use a while-loop to repeatedly ask a question.
+- Use a while loop to repeat reflections.
-- Use a break statement to end the while-loop when the user types in "none".
+- Use a break statement to end the while-loops.

-- Define and describe Cybersecurity, the CIA Triad, and its principles.
+### Extensions
+- Add more details and thoughts around your data breach.
+- Paraphrase your statements to teach a community member.
+- Add actionable steps for users to protect their information.

 ###  Attributions
 *If you used any code, stories, or poems from another person or group of people, tell us about it here.
 Make sure it is in the public domain, has a license that allows you to use it, or is one of your own.